agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Credentials**:

-For a writer it is his blog, for a coder it is his Github, for a mechanical deisgner, it is his portfolio of work done till now, which would help find other jobs in the same industry.
+For a writer it is his blog, for a coder it is his GitHub, for a mechanical designer, it is his portfolio of work done till now, which would help find other jobs in the same industry.
 Jumping jobs is sometimes the best way to get a nice raise.
 I see myself growing up the ladder very very slowly (4-5 years per promotion).
 It is a slow